dimagi/commcare-cloud/docs/source/changelog/0076-upgrade-to-es-5.md

 ## Steps to update
 This process should be followed after Reindexing is complete for all indices.
 Refer to the previous [changelog](https://commcare-cloud.readthedocs.io/en/latest/changelog/0075-reindex-all-indexes-for-es-upgrade.html) for further details.

-After you ensure that you have followed the steps mentioned in previous changelog, you are all set to move with upgrading your Elasticsearch cluster to version 5.
+After you ensure that you have followed the steps mentioned in the previous changelog, you are all set to move forward with upgrading your Elasticsearch cluster to version 5.

 ### Pre-Upgrade Steps